CIBC-Internal/python/Doc/library/errno.rst

 .. data:: EALREADY

-   Operation already in progress
+   Operation already in progress.
+This error is mapped to the exception :exc:`BlockingIOError`.

 .. data:: EINPROGRESS

-   Operation now in progress
+   Operation now in progress.
+This error is mapped to the exception :exc:`BlockingIOError`.

 .. data:: ESTALE